iter8-tools/docs/docs/tutorials/integrations/knative.md

 ### Why Iter8?
 Iter8 is packed with powerful features that simplifies performance testing of Knative apps.
 We highlight a few of them below.

-1. Built-in latency and error-related metrics for HTTP and gRPC services.
-Eliminates the need to set up and configure metrics databases for performance testing.
+1.  **Built-in latency and error-related metrics for HTTP and gRPC services.** Eliminates the need to set up and configure metrics databases for performance testing.
-2. Well-defined notion of service-level objectives (SLOs) in experiments.
-Makes it simple to define and verify SLOs.
+2.  **Well-defined notion of service-level objectives (SLOs) in experiments.** Makes it simple to define and verify SLOs.
-3. Readiness checks in experiments.
-Performance testing begins only after the Knative service is ready.
+3.  **Readiness checks in experiments.** Performance testing begins only after the Knative service is ready.
-4. HTML/text reports that describe the results of an experiment.
-Ideal for promoting human understanding of experiment outcomes through visual insights.
+4.  **HTML/text reports that describe the results of an experiment.** Ideal for promoting human understanding of experiment outcomes through visual insights.
-5. Ability to assert experiment outcomes, such as whether the target app satisfies the SLOs that are specified in the experiment.
+5. **Assertions for experiment outcomes, such as whether the target app satisfies the specified SLOs**.
 Ideal for automation, since assertions allow CI/CD/GitOps pipelines to branch off into different paths depending on whether they are true or false.

 ## Quick start